julianlam/feps/fep/c0d0/fep-c0d0.md

 Context locking (and its inverse, unlocking) refer to the action whereby a topic no longer accepts new replies.

-This proposal introduces a `locked` property on the context object, and two new activity types, `Lock` and `Unlock`, to signal changes to a topic's locked state across the fediverse.
+This proposal introduces a `locked` property on the context object, and a new activity type, `Lock`, to signal changes to a topic's locked state across the fediverse.
+Unlocking is expressed with the standard ActivityStreams [`Undo` activity][Undo], applied to the original `Lock`.
 It builds on [FEP 1b12: Group federation][1b12] for audience identification (the `audience` property) and the `Announce` wrapping pattern, and on [FEP fe34: Origin-based security model][OriginBasedSecurityModel] for authorization.

 This FEP is a sibling of [FEP f15d: Context Relocation and Removal][f15d], which covers the `Move` and `Remove` moderation actions.